rsdoiel/antenna/archives/2025/planet_2025.20.md

 ---

-## Suspect in shooting of Israeli aides charged with murder
+## Suspect in shooting of Israeli staff charged with murder

 date: 2025-05-22, from: RTÉ News